tahmidul612/qbScripts/README.md

 # qbScripts

-> A collection of useful scripts for qBittorren
+> A collection of useful scripts for qBittorrent